Complex QA and language models hybrid architectures, Survey: Solving with training

 \section{Solving with training}

-Now that we surveyed the skills we need to develop, the tasks and challenges to solve, the datasets needed for training, the specializable blocks on skills of a hybrid architecture on which to dispatch our task, how to train for complex QA ?
+Now that we surveyed the skills we need to develop, the tasks and challenges to solve, the datasets needed for training: how to train for complex QA ?
 We will see the importance of pre-training, domain adaptation and fine-tuning.